cefet-rj-dal/harbinger/anomalies/hanc_ml_rf.md

+Random Forest classification anomaly detection: Supervised anomaly detection with a Random Forest classifier trained on labeled events; predicted probabilities above a threshold are flagged.

 This tutorial shows supervised anomaly detection with a Random Forest classifier on a labeled train/test split.

 Steps:
 - Load and visualize the dataset
 - Normalize, train RF, evaluate on train and test
 - Plot detections and residual magnitudes